open-sciencelab/open-sciencelab.github.io/README.md

-# Homepage for the Department of AI for Science at Shanghai Artificial Intelligence Laboratory.
+# Department of AI for Science at Shanghai Artificial Intelligence Laboratory.

 ### Main pages: